Summer Evening Tours are on the way!

 Calling all photographers!
 The California Wolf Center invites you to participate in a unique program!
 Each year, we teach thousands of people about wolves and their important role in the ecosystem.
 To aid in these efforts, we need high quality photos of our wolves.
 Please consider signing up for one of our special photography tours for a chance to photograph the wolves behind the scenes.
 For more details, view the flier here or call 619-234-WOLF (9653).

-Wolf Awareness Week 2013 was held on Saturday, October 26, 2013.
-John Vucetich, Associate Professor of Wildlife Ecology at Michigan Tech University and co-director of the Isle Royale wolf-moose study, spoke at both afternoon and evening programs about the wolves of Isle Royale.
-This fundraising event benefitted the California Wolf Center's resident wolves as well as our efforts to help wolves recover in the wild, including in our home state of California.
-Learn more here, or you can also call the California Wolf Center at (619) 234-9653 for more information.
+Wolf Awareness Week 2014 will be held on Saturday, October 25, 2014.
+Michael Sutton, President of the California Fish & Game Commission and Vice President, Pacific Flyway, National Audubon Society, will share his insights into the history and future of wildlife conservation in the state of California.
+As California prepares for the return of gray wolves after decades of absence, what role can our state play in preserving wolves and other species for generations to come?
+This fundraising event will benefit the California Wolf Center's resident wolves as well as our efforts to help wolves recover in the wild, including in our home state of California.
+Stay tuned for more details here, or you can also call the California Wolf Center at (619) 234-9653 for more information.